For users who are constantly traveling, picking among the best external hard drives for travel might seem like a daunting task.

 Furthermore, the drive has an IP55 rating for dust and water resistance.
 With good dust protection and resistance to certain levels of water jets, the drive can easily accompany you and survive some mild water splashes during your travels.

-The device’s performance is also great as you get speeds of up to 550MB/s.
+The device’s performance is also great as you get speeds of up to 1050MB/s.
 This can come in handy when you need to rapidly transfer large files.
 Compared to older gen external SSDs, this is twice as fast thanks to the NVMe protocol.

 To make this possible, the device ships with support for USB 3.1 via the more modern Type-C interface.